Video content may be more popular than ever, but email marketing isn’t going anywhere—in fact, it’s as essential in 2023 as it ever has been.

 - Unsubscribe rate: the percentage of readers who are unsubscribing from your emails

-Of course, in order to know how you’re doing, it helps to have some benchmarks.
-These are overall email marketing averages for different actions in 2020, reported by Campaign Monitor:
+Of course, to know how you’re doing, it helps to have some benchmarks.
+These are overall email marketing averages for different actions as reported by Campaign Monitor:

 - Average open rate: 18.0%